gery28/Ships_of_Balaton/README.md

 # Ships_of_Balaton

-A little arcade game I made in pygame a year ago
+A little arcade game I made in pygame

-The main goal is to shoot down the fish (currently just sharks) and collect chests
+The main goal is to shoot down the fish (currently just swordfish) and collect chests You win when you collect all the chests, you lose when you run out of health
 # Controls:
-+ Movement: WASD
++ Movement: W,A,S,D
 + Cannon: Mouse1
 + Golden Circle: Q
 + Heal: R
 + Open chest: E
++ Pause: ESC

 # Errors:
-+ Sometimes the save switch is gets clicked twice and doesn't swich
++ Sometimes the save switch is gets clicked twice and doesn't switch
 + Sometimes the ship animation doesn't work when 2 buttons are pressed

 # Windows Build